RattyDAVE/docker-ubuntu-hercules-mvs/README.md

 - IBMUSER is a fully authorized user without access to the RAKF users and profiles tables.
 The logon password is IBMPASS.
 This account is meant to be used for recovery purposes only.

+## Documentation

+Brief documentation is included in /opt/hercules/tk4/doc

+The http://www.bsp-gmbh.com/turnkey/cookbook/index.html is your best starting point.

 ## About the Hardware
 The MVS 3.8j Tur(n)key 4- System runs on an IBM 3033 mainframe emulated by the Hercules System/370, ESA/390, and z/Architecture emulator which is Copyrighted (c) by Roger Bowler and others.